 Do it when you get an interesting offer

 Another goal is to save money on a monthly interest rate, which you will get when you have improved your credit score.
-If you have a good credit history, experts will choose to offer you a lower APR than what you are currently paying.
+If you have a good credit history, experts will offer you a lower APR than what you are currently paying.

 Is there a problem if I refinance many times?